OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

                    = 1.58%
 ```

-This means that there is a threshold in spending where if you spend less than one of the no-annual fee cards will be better and if you spend more than the MBNA card will be better.
-I'll illustrate this in the summary.
+This means that there is a threshold of spending where if you spend more than the threshold value the MBNA card will have the best cashback return.

 ## Summary

 The Tangerine and the PC credit card provide almost the same return rate for my purchases but the Tangerine card comes out on top.
 The MBNA card provides the best return after annual credit spending reaches $12000.

 <iframe width="613" height="379" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1BWTzVrlXIEFNEa-3XXyqXpADdyev8BOcfUSuHkMQkpw/pubchart?oid=789365586&amp;format=interactive"></iframe>

+Was this a worthwhile analysis?
+Well I learned more about using Ledger [value expressions](http://ledger-cli.org/3.0/doc/ledger3.html#Value-Expressions) and limit param.
+In the big picture my choice of credit card won't have a big impact on my life.
+But sometimes running through the analysis can be fun :)